What battery life to expect from an outdoor smartphone?

 Outdoor landscapes make you want to capture everything.
 And using the camera outdoors has a significant impact on your battery life, for several reasons.

-Outdoor lighting conditions like backlighting or low light put more strain on the processor and screen, and can mobilize significant resources.
+Outdoor lighting conditions such as backlighting or low light put more strain on the processor and screen, and can use significant resources.

-Advanced video modes like slow motion or timelapse are also very resource-intensive, as they require intensive image processing in almost real-time.
+Advanced video modes like slow motion or timelapse are also very demanding, as they require intensive image processing in near real-time.

-And if you have enabled automatic backup in the cloud or instant sharing on social networks, each photo or video will trigger a mobile data transmission — with all that this implies in terms of network and battery consumption, especially in low signal areas.
+And if you have enabled automatic cloud backup or instant sharing on social networks, each photo or video will trigger mobile data transmission — with all that implies in terms of network and battery consumption, especially in low-signal areas.

-Good practice: disable automatic backup before going out, and perform your synchronizations once you are back home, with your WiFi connection.
+Best practice: disable automatic backup before going out, and perform your synchronizations once back home, using your WiFi connection.

-Automatic emergency call : triggered in case of a critical situation
+• Automatic emergency call : triggered in critical situations

-The smartphone is no longer just a communication tool: it becomes a true safety device, watching over the artisan throughout their day.
+The smartphone is no longer just a communication tool: it becomes a true safety device, watching over the worker throughout their day.

-Its philosophy is that of instant power: ultra-fast processors, very bright OLED screens, resource-hungry software architectures to run increasingly demanding applications.
+Its philosophy is that of instant power: ultra-fast processors, very bright OLED screens, resource-intensive software architectures to run increasingly demanding applications.

-This power at the moment comes at the expense of resilience over time.
-In outdoor settings, where all applications run simultaneously at full capacity — GPS, network, screen, Bluetooth — the battery of a typical smartphone collapses in a few hours.
+This power at the exact moment comes at the expense of long-term resilience.
+Outdoors, where all applications run simultaneously at full capacity — GPS, network, screen, Bluetooth — the battery of a typical smartphone drains in a few hours.

-In contrast, an outdoor smartphone is designed with a philosophy of long-term energy efficiency: it optimizes the consumption of each component, intelligently manages background resources, and offers much finer configuration options than just the basic "power-saving mode."
+By contrast, an outdoor smartphone is designed with a long-term energy efficiency philosophy: it optimizes the consumption of each component, intelligently manages background resources, and offers much finer configuration options than the simple basic "power saving mode".

-The battery problem goes beyond just immediate battery life.
-Standard smartphones are often charged once a day.
-However, each charge cycle that reaches 100% accelerates battery degradation.
-After 300 to 500 cycles — or about one to two years of intensive use — the battery only holds a fraction of its original capacity.
-These batteries are often designed to last the duration of the 2-year manufacturer warranty.
+The battery issue goes beyond immediate battery life.
+Regular smartphones are often charged once a day.
+Yet, each charge cycle reaching 100% accelerates battery degradation.
+After 300 to 500 cycles — about one to two years of intensive use — the battery holds only a fraction of its original capacity.
+These batteries are often designed to last only the 2-year manufacturer warranty period.

 Outdoor smartphones, on the other hand, come with batteries designed to withstand 1,000 full charge cycles while maintaining 100% of their performance.
 And at Crosscall, this battery is included in the 5-year manufacturer warranty.